pirate-matt/vagrantfiles/README.md

 ### debian8

-Currently using the base box: `debian/jessie64`, with the exception of wordpress
+Currently using the base box: `debian/contrib-jessie64`, file syncing between virtual and host was not working with the standard `debian/jessie64` box.

 By default: